-One of the most common ingredients in our kitchen, salt, can be used in so many clever ways.
+These Genius Life Hacks Using Table Salt are worth keeping in mind.
+Salt is one of the most common ingredients in our kitchen and it can be used in so many clever ways.
 We came up with 48 new ways to use table salt that you may not have known about.

 Genius Life Hacks Using Table Salt that Everyone Should Try!